RmStorm/storm_grok/README.md

 cargo run --bin storm_grok http 4040 [-d]
 ```

 The optional `-d` flag on the client is for running in development mode.
 Without this flag the client will try to connect to `stormgrok.nl` at `157.90.124.255`.
-These are hardcoded for now.
+These values are hardcoded for now.
 With the `-d` flag set it will instead try to connect to `localhost` at `127.0.0.1`.

-For building releases run `make` this will create a release for the server called `sg_server` and one for the client called `storm_grok` in the directory: `target/release`.
+For building releases run `make`, this will create a release for the server called `sg_server` and one for the client called `storm_grok` in the directory: `target/release`.